giancosta86/Arcadia/about.md

 ---
 layout: page
-title: About
+title: Info
 ---

 *Arcadia* is a gallery of poems composed by [me](http://gianlucacosta.info/about): it deals with love, philosophy and more - in a variety of languages, especially ancient Italian.

-Arcadia also features a [mobile app](), to simplify and enhance poem navigation.
+Arcadia also features a [mobile app](https://play.google.com/store/apps/details?id=info.gianlucacosta.arcadia), to simplify and enhance poem navigation.

 You might want to visit the [GitHub project](https://github.com/giancosta86/Arcadia) to learn more about the technical structure of the project.